trougnouf/cfait/README.md

 *   **Hierarchy Support:** Create sub-tasks and organize nested lists easily.
 *   **Multiple Calendars:** Seamlessly switch between "Work", "Personal", and other lists.
 *   **Offline-First:** Optimistic UI updates mean you never wait for the server.
+*   **Sane sorting:** Tasks are sorted by due date, then undated tasks are ordered by priority.

 ## Installation